 However, 2021 tax laws cap mortgage interest deductions at $750,000.
 So if you have a mortgage that’s valued at that amount, you generally won’t be able to deduct interest on your second one.

 You can also deduct depreciation from taxes.
 This essentially translates to an allowance for any wear-and-tear damage to residential rental properties for 27.5 years as of 2021 (39 years for nonresidential).
 In any case, it’s always a good idea to work with a financial advisor and/or a certified public accountant (CPA) to explore the tax ramifications of purchasing a second home.

 Buying a second home can be major financial decision.
 Before even looking at homes, you should make sure you can afford one.
 So take a look at mortgage rates and your own finances to make sure you can stomach it.
 It’s also important to understand the tax implications behind renting out an older property, as opposed to having two homes with you and your family as primary residents listed for both.
 With sound financial planning, you can take out a new mortgage and have your dream vacation home to retreat to after all your hard work.

 Tips for Buying a Second Home

 - Buying a second home is a major financial decision.
 Consider working with a financial advisor to make sure that such a purchase will fit into your overall financial plan.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Make sure you’re purchasing a house you can realistically afford in the long run.
 By shopping for a home within your budget, you’ll ensure that the inclusion of a second home mortgage won’t affect your other financial responsibilities.